 Relevant Words of God:

-from “Three Admonitions” in The Word Appears in the Flesh
+Excerpted from “Three Admonitions” in The Word Appears in the Flesh

-from “How to Know the God on Earth” in The Word Appears in the Flesh
+Excerpted from “How to Know the God on Earth” in The Word Appears in the Flesh

-from “Chapter 33” of Utterances of Christ in the Beginning in The Word Appears in the Flesh
+Excerpted from “Chapter 33” of Utterances of Christ in the Beginning in The Word Appears in the Flesh

-That God asks for people to be honest proves that He really loathes those who are deceitful, that He does not like deceitful people.
-The fact that God does not like deceitful people means that He dislikes their actions, disposition, and their motivations; that is, God does not like the way they do things.
-So, if we are to please God, we must first change our actions and manner of existence.
-Previously, we relied on lies and pretense to live among people.
-This was our capital, and the existential basis, life, and foundation by which we conducted ourselves, and it was all despised by God.
+That God asks for people to be honest proves that He truly loathes those who are deceitful, and that He does not like deceitful people.
+The fact that God does not like deceitful people means that He dislikes their actions, disposition, and motivations; that is, He does not like the way they do things.
+Therefore, if we are to please God, we must first change our actions and the way in which we exist.
+Previously, we relied on lies and pretense to live among people, using these as our capital and as the existential basis, life, and foundation by which we conducted ourselves.
+This was something that God despised.
 Among the world’s unbelievers, if you do not know how to be manipulative or deceitful, then it could be difficult for you to stand firm.
-You would only be able to tell lies, engage in trickery, and use conniving and insidious methods to protect and camouflage yourself in order to obtain a better life.
-In the house of God, it is precisely the opposite: The more deceitful you are, the more you employ sophisticated manipulation to put on an act and package yourself, then the less able you are to stand firm, and the more God despises and rejects such people.
-God has predestined that only honest people will have a part to play in the kingdom of heaven.
-If you are not honest, and if, in your life, your practice is not directed toward being honest and you don’t reveal your own true face, then you will never have any chance of gaining God’s work or gaining God’s praise.
+You could only tell lies, engage in trickery, and use conniving and insidious methods to protect and camouflage yourself in order to obtain a better life.
+In God’s house, it is precisely the opposite: The more deceitful you are, and the more you employ sophisticated manipulation to put on an act and package yourself, the less able you are to stand firm and the more God despises and rejects you.
+God has predestined that only honest people can be a part of the kingdom of heaven.
+If you are not honest, and if, in your life, your practice is not directed toward being honest and you do not reveal your own true face, then you will never have any chance of gaining God’s work or praise.

-from “The Most Fundamental Practice of Being an Honest Person” in Records of Christ’s Talks
+Excerpted from “The Most Fundamental Practice of Being an Honest Person” in Records of Christ’s Talks